 - Determining need: our project priorities are based on the City’s current needs, so we always determine the necessity of a project as our first step.

-- Draft a Scope of Work plan: this will determine the resources, time and manpower needed to accomplish this project; information which will guide the rest of the process.
+- Draft a Scope of Work plan: this will determine the resources, time and manpower needed to accomplish this project; information that will guide the rest of the process.

 - Design stage: depending on the size and scope of the project, this can be accomplished in-house, or will be completed by contractors hired by the City.